Pricing

 Can I see what's actually running?

 Yes — every variant, every dollar, live.
-The Live tab in the dashboard shows every active ad with its current performance, the test cells in flight, the variants that died this week, and where today's budget is going.
+The Live tab in the dashboard shows every active ad with its current performance, the variants live right now, the ones that died this week, and where today's budget is going.
 You can also open the ad in Meta Business Manager directly from any row.
 Nothing is hidden.

 Q · 05